earroyoron/clarity-assignment-2020/README.md

 # Solution And Design notes

-The first task just use a Kotlin Sequence to improve the performance; using `File.useLines` we can get a Sequence and also the file is automatically closed.
+The first task just use a _Kotlin Sequence_ to improve the performance; using `File.useLines` we can get a Sequence and also the file is automatically closed.

-The second task is a typical **Producer-Consumer problem** when we should take care of a fast-producer and slow-Consumer so we have to be aware of **back-pressure** with some interesting synchronization issues.
+The second task is a typical **Producer-Consumer problem** when we should take care of a fast-producer and a slow-Consumer so we have to be aware of **back-pressure**.

-(see below my notes about the posible improvements)
+(see below my notes about the possible improvements)

 My solution uses a different thread for both
 Producer and Consumer, and controls back-pressure